Tadano Makuzu: Early life

 Heisuke was one of the great minds that had knowledge on how to attempt to help protect Japan from Russia.
 In the eighteenth century, Heisuke believed that an establishment of trade relations with Russia was unavoidable, yet he was also aware that having such a relationship with Russia would prove to be beneficial to Japan in many ways.
 From this relationship, Japan could gain knowledge from the world outside Japan on how to improve itself while also acquiring knowledge on how to prepare itself for when Russia would come back to fight (Timperley, 1942: 346).
 During his life, Heisuke also published a book by the name of Akaezo fūsetsu kō, meaning Report on the Land of the Red Ainu (i.e. Russia), in which Heisuke addressed a rumor at the time of Russia's plans of raiding Ezo (Hokkaidō).
 As a precautionary measure, Heisuke advised that Japan should make movements to start developing and colonizing Ezo in order to prohibit Russian expansion into Ezo.
-In response to Heisuke's advice on Ezo, Tanuma Okitsugu, a member of the rōjū, attempted to begin colonization of Ezo yet unfortunately, was removed from office in 1786, and the development of Ezo ceased (Gramlich-Oka, 2001: 4-5).
+In response to Heisuke's advice on Ezo, Tanuma Okitsugu, a member of the rōjū, attempted to begin colonization of Ezo yet was removed from office in 1786, and the development of Ezo ceased (Gramlich-Oka, 2001: 4–5).
 Tanuma's removal also affected Makuzu.

 Growing up in Sukiyachō, Nihonbashi, Makuzu had a privileged childhood and due to her father's involvement, had been exposed to much more than an ordinary Japanese girl.
-At the age of sixteen, Makuzu left her home and “entered the service of Princess Akiko, [who was the] daughter of Date Shigemura” (Gramlich-Oka, 2001: 4-5).
-During her time of service to Princess Akiko, Akiko married “into the Ii family of the Hikone domain” (Gramlich-Oka, 2001: 4-5).
+At the age of sixteen, Makuzu left her home and "entered the service of Princess Akiko, [who was the] daughter of Date Shigemura" (Gramlich-Oka, 2001: 4–5).
+During her time of service to Princess Akiko, Akiko married "into the Ii family of the Hikone domain" (Gramlich-Oka, 2001: 4–5).
 Loyal to her mistress, Makuzu followed Akiko to the Ii residence in Edo.
-In 1787, at the age of twenty-five, Makuzu left the service and returned to her parents' house (Gramlich-Oka, 2001: 5-6).
+In 1787, at the age of twenty-five, Makuzu left the service and returned to her parents' house (Gramlich-Oka, 2001: 5–6).